Image: Kelly Sikkema/Unsplash

 Key tensions and barriers to child safety online

-Many kids are clearly being exposed to content they shouldn’t be seeing in places they shouldn’t be at all.
+Many kids are being exposed to content they shouldn’t be seeing in places they shouldn’t be visiting at all.
 The largest major survey of its kind points to a traumatic reality: 70% of respondents first saw child sexual abuse material when they were under 18.

 In general, preventative measures have not gained the same traction as measures to detect and remove harmful content once it is already circulating.
 While a number of interventions could help improve safety for kids online, understanding their effectiveness in real-world settings is key to avoiding unintended consequences.